CSLearning4U/StudentCSP/_sources/CSPIntroData/mixup_data.rst

    =====
            item.append(long_list) #distractor

 .. parsonsprob:: ch16ex4muc
    :numbered: left
+   :practice: T
    :adaptive:

-   The following program segment should first replace the last item of the list "months" with "November" then append "December" to the end of the list.
+   The following program segment should first replace the last item of the list <i>months</i> with "November" then append "December" to the end of the list.
 But, the blocks have been mixed up and include extra blocks that aren't needed in the solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
    -----
    months = ["January", "March", "June", "August", "October"] new_month = "November"
    =====
-   for word in terms:
+   months[4] = new_month
    =====
    months.append("December")
    =====